 Igloo construction is no art.
 In fact, building a real (aka, functional) igloo is relatively easy provided that you have enough snow and the right snow.
 Indeed, in just a few hours from the moment you decided to make an igloo you could have your own ice shelter in the backyard or elsewhere.
-While it may be hard for some to understand why you picked this diy idea, stay tuned and learn how to build an igloo.
+While it may be hard for some to understand why you picked this diy idea, stay tuned and learn how to make a real igloo.

 The 7 Steps